Welcome To Traveling For Miles

 - Travel industry news

-So what makes TFM different from other travel blogs?
+So what makes TFM different from some other travel blogs?

 I like to try out a number of things that you don’t see too often on other travel blogs and produce some content that will be useful to a broad segment of the traveling public.
 Things like:

-- Anatomy of a trip – I’ll set out how much my trips cost to do and, if miles & points were used, how those miles & points were earned in the first place.
+- Introductions to my trips – I’ll set out how much my trips cost to do and, if miles & points were used, how those miles & points were earned in the first place.
 This should give readers a realistic idea of what trips cost and how promotions can be maximized to keep spend down.

-- Ex-Europe flights – a lot of my trips start in the UK, which means I’m at the mercy of the high taxes that are imposed on travelers departing from a UK airport.
-To get around this I’ll be seeing what it’s like to take ‘positioning flights’ to various European cities before starting my main journey from there.
-It will be interesting to see if the cost savings are as good as they appear on paper and if they’re worth the extra hassle and travel time.
+- Ex-Europe flights – a lot of my trips start in the UK which means I’m at the mercy of the high taxes that are imposed on travelers departing from a UK airport and the high fares associated with a high demand location.
+To get around these drawbacks I take ‘positioning flights’ to various European cities before starting my main journey from there.
+As you’ll see from my reviews the cost savings can be substantial and they can often more than make up for the extra hassle and travel time that positioning flights bring with them.

 What Doesn’t Appear On TFM?